skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 a & b \\
 c & d \end{vmatrix}$$

-* We can use this property to achieve triangular matrices whose determinant is calculated by multiplying the elements in the main diagional.
+* We can use this property to achieve triangular matrices whose determinant is calculated by multiplying the elements in the main diagional (technically we are using property 3 to factor out each of the scalars multiplying each of the rows of the identity matrix).

 ### Property 6
-* Row of zeros -> det A = 0
+* Row of zeros $\to$ det A = 0

 ### Property 7
-* The determinant of an echelon form matrix is equal to the product of the diagonal (product of pivots), and the sign depends on the number of row exchanges.
+* The determinant of an echelon form matrix is equal to the product of the diagonal (product of pivots), and the sign depends on the number of row exchanges we made to get into the desired triangular form (+ if even, - if odd).

 $$ det \ U =
 \begin{vmatrix}